google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/understanding-resource-timing.md

 ![Throughput capacity Indicator](imgs/indicator-of-large-content.png)

-If you see lots time spent in the Content Download phases, then improving server response or concatenating won't help.
+If you see lots of time spent in the Content Download phases, then improving server response or concatenating won't help.
 The primary solution is to send fewer bytes.